dungnguyenquang18/Finetune/README.md

 ## Quantization & Offload

-- If training is slow or you run out of VRAM, consider these options:

-  - `load_in_8bit=True` (bitsandbytes) to reduce RAM requirements.
+Quantization (8-bit / 4-bit) and offload can help when VRAM is limited, but they are not enabled by default in this repository's training scripts.
+The provided `train/train.py` uses fp16 + LoRA which is already memory-friendly.

+If you want to enable quantized training with bitsandbytes, typical steps are:

+- Install bitsandbytes and accelerate:

+  - pip install bitsandbytes accelerate

+- Load the model with quantization flags, for example:

+  - AutoModelForCausalLM.from_pretrained(MODEL_ID, load_in_8bit=True, device_map='auto', trust_remote_code=True)

+Or use the 4-bit options from bnb for more aggressive quantization following the Hugging Face recommendations.

+Also consider these alternatives to reduce memory without quantization:

-  - Gradient checkpointing and `model.config.use_cache=False`.
+- Gradient checkpointing and `model.config.use_cache = False`.
+- Reduce `per_device_train_batch_size` and increase `gradient_accumulation_steps`.
-  - CPU/GPU offload using accelerate / DeepSpeed ZeRO stage 2/3.
+- Use CPU/GPU offload with `accelerate` or DeepSpeed (ZeRO).

-- Caveats: bitsandbytes requires recent CUDA & GPU architectures.
-P100 GPUs often do not support 8-bit/4-bit bnb paths; test bitsandbytes import and device compute capability before relying on it.
+Caveats: bitsandbytes requires recent CUDA, driver and GPU architectures.
+Some older GPUs (for example many P100 setups) do not support 8-bit/4-bit bnb paths.
+Always test `import bitsandbytes as bnb` and a small forward pass before relying on quantization in a long training job.

 ## Evaluation